gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 $$S=∏_{j∈C∪D} S_j.$$

-The set of **information paths** of node $j∈N$ is the product set of the states in its information set
+The set of **information states** of node $j∈N$ is the product set of the states in its information set

 $$S_{I(j)}=∏_{i∈I(j)} S_i.$$